python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/package_building.rst

   some_content    # [some expression]

-content inside ``[...]`` is eval’ed
+* content inside ``[...]`` is eval’ed

-namespace includes OS info, python info, and a few others
+* namespace includes OS info, python info, and a few others

 https://conda.io/docs/user-guide/tasks/build-packages/define-metadata.html#preprocessing-selectors

-Exercise: limit a recipe to only Linux
+Exercise: Limit a Recipe to Only Linux
 --------------------------------------

 .. code-block:: yaml